tpanagopoulos/apache-proxy-header-transform-on-response/README.md

 Contains the nodejs backend with the following endpoints

-- * is replied with 200 and generic hello
 - /restricted is redirected to /login
 - /login returns generic authentication page
+- Any other request is replied with 200 and generic hello

 Node listens internally to port 3000.